 Distributions (or deemed distributions) made by Host Marriott out of its current or accumulated E&P, other than capital gain dividends or retained capital gains as discussed below, constitute dividends taxable to its taxable U.S. shareholders as ordinary income.
-As long as Host Marriott qualifies as a REIT, such distributions are not eligible for the dividends received deduction that is generally afforded to U.S. shareholders that are corporations.
+So long as Host Marriott qualifies as a REIT, such distributions are not eligible for the dividends received deduction that is generally afforded to U.S. shareholders that are corporations.
 To the extent that Host Marriott makes distributions not designated as capital gain dividends in excess of its current and accumulated E&P, such distributions are treated first as a tax-free return of capital to each U.S. shareholder, reducing the adjusted basis which such U.S. shareholder has in its common stock for tax purposes by the amount of such distribution, but not below zero, with distributions in excess of such U.S. shareholder's adjusted basis taxable as capital gains, provided that the common stock has been held as a capital asset.
 For purposes of determining whether distributions to holders of Host Marriott's preferred stock or common stock are made out of Host Marriott's current or accumulated earnings and profits for federal income tax purposes, earnings and profits are allocated first to Host Marriott's preferred stock on a pro rata basis and then to Host Marriott's common stock.
 Host Marriott will notify shareholders after the close of its taxable year as to the portions of distributions attributable to that year that constitute ordinary income, return of capital and capital gain.
+Host Marriott's distributions of ordinary income, except to the extent properly designated by Host Marriott as qualified dividend income, will not quality for the maximum 15% capital gains rate that generally applies to distributions by non-REIT C Corporations to shareholders who are taxed as individuals.